-The first reason is common and well

-known to all of us but in this problem we will concentrate on the second reason.
+The first reason is common and well known to all of us but in this problem we will concentrate on the second reason.
 In the figure on the left, a volume control interface is shown.
 Using the master volume controller one can set the general volume level for all sound/mixing devices and using the other volume controllers, one can set volume level for individual sound devices/software.
 For example after midnight one would like to keep the headphone sound level high but the Speaker sound level low for obvious reasons.
 But for high quality sound devices this two level controlling can ensure higher precision volume controlling.
-For example if the master volume controller can set 100 different discrete volume levels (Equidistant levels of course) it cannot actually set more than 100 levels, but if the Speaker volume controller can also set 100 different discrete volume levels then in combination they can set a lot more than 100 volume levels.
-If both the master and the speaker volume controller is at 50% level, in actually the speaker is at $(0.50 \times 0.50 \times 100=)$ 25% volume level (Considering 100% as the highest possible volume level), if the master and the speaker volume controller is at 30% and 42% level respectively then the speaker is actually at level 12.6 %.
+For example if the master volume controller can set 100 different discrete volume levels (Equidistant levels of course) it cannot actually set more than 100 levels, but if the Speaker volume controller can also set 100 different discrete volume levels (Equidistant levels.
+If both the master and the speaker volume controller is at 50% level, in actually the speaker is at $(0.50 \times 0.50 \times 100 = 25\%)$ volume level (Considering 100% as the highest possible volume level), if the master and the speaker volume controller is at 30% and 42% level respectively then the speaker is actually at level 12.6%.
 Given the number of different volume levels both the Master and the secondary volume controller can set you have to report how many different volume levels they can create combined.